JonKing93/Github-Tutorial-Workshop/workshop/04-publish.md

 ![An arrow pointing to the remote repository asking where it came from.](..\assets\images\04\how-remote.svg)

- In most cases, you will need to create a new repository on your computer and **publish** it. **Publishing** creates the repository on the cloud that you can use to back up and share code.
+ In most cases, you will need to create a new repository on your computer and **publish** it. **Publishing** creates the repository on the cloud that you can use to back up and share your work.

  ![An arrow pointing from a new repository on the local computer to a remote repository on the cloud.
 The arrow is labeled 'publish'.](..\assets\images\04\publish.svg)